dillydill123/inventory-setups/README.md

 You can also right click a setup and select "Add setup to sections.."
 This will open a dialogue where you can select sections for the setup to be a part of.

 With both dialogues, you can CTRL + Click to select multiple options.
+The setups/sections displayed on the dialogue will be in alphabetical order.

 ![Add Setups to Section](readme_images_and_gifs/add_setups_to_section.gif)